 Smart Displays vs smart speakers

-So far we've been quite won over by the features of these devices as a smart home controller, and we can see the benefit especially for families.
+So far we've been quite won over by the features of these devices as a smart home controller, and we can see the benefit - especially for families.
 But it would also be a shame to return to our reliance on screens so early in this cycle of voice-powered innovation.
-Not to mention the fact that we expect these smart displays to cost more than their non-screen counterparts – that Archos speaker will be at the affordable end.
+Not to mention the fact that we expect these smart displays to cost more than their non-screen counterparts.

-Which do you prefer – voice only speakers or screentastic Smart Display hubs?
+Which do you prefer β voice-only speakers or Smart Display hubs?
 Let us know in the comments.